Ideal for first time English teachers looking to gain valuable teaching experience in a safe and secure environment.

 Work Schedule

-Students in Korea come to learn English as a supplement to or a replacement for their public school education.
+Students in Korea come to learn English as a supplement to or as a replacement for their public school English education.